-Function Purpose AVG() Calculates the average numeric value for a set of values.
-MIN() Retrieves the minimum value in a set of values.
-MAX() Retrieves the maximum value in a set of values.
+Function Purpose MAX() Retrieves the maximum value in a set of values.
 SUM() Calculates the total of numeric values in a set of values.
 COUNT() Calculates the number of rows that satisfy the query's search condition (specified in the WHERE clause).